-Ryan O’Bleness of Big Cat Country was nice enough to answer five questions about the Jacksonville Jaguars for us heading into Sunday’s games.
-If you want to see his questions with my answers you can bang it here.
+Gus Logue of Big Cat Country was nice enough to answer five questions about the Jacksonville Jaguars heading into this week’s matchup.
+Had over to Big Cat Country to see his questions with my answers.